AlkalineGarrett/aiddgen/KNOWLEDGE_PROGRESS_SCHEMA.md

 }
 ```

+**Note:** The derived knowledge bit (`knowledge-3.6`) in the example above demonstrates a meaningful reduction.
+See [Derived Knowledge Bits Examples](./DERIVED_KNOWLEDGE_EXAMPLES.md) for detailed explanation of why this is a good example.

 ## Principles

 - **Generality Principle**: Each node should capture content that applies to its level of generality.
 Higher-level nodes contain more general content, while lower-level nodes contain more specific content.